 Ah - beautiful Wieskirche!
 In a peaceful meadow near Steingaden at the southern end of the Romantic Road lies the fabulous Wieskirche (Wies Church) or Pilgrimage Church of Wies.

-Each year thousands of people from around the world visit Wieskirche.
-Many come to appreciate the baroque architecture and intricate Rococo artwork created by Dominikus Zimmermann and his brother Johann Baptist Zimmermann of Wessobrunnin.
-Others come as those did in days past, to experience the spiritual power of Wieskirche and to worship, pray, and to seek meaning and direction in their lives.
+Each year thousands of people from around the world travel to Wieskirche.
+Many visit to appreciate the baroque architecture and intricate Rococo artwork created by Dominikus Zimmermann and his brother Johann Baptist Zimmermann of Wessobrunnin.
+Others travel to "The Church in the Meadow" to worship, pray, and seek meaning and direction in their lives.

 Wieskirche is a functioning church and celebrates regular worship services.
 Days and times vary by season, but a schedule can be found on the official Wieskirche listed below.
 Concerts are also held in the church at various times during the year.